-I am a postdoc at Amazon.
-In Fall 2023 I will join the Department of Statistics at Harvard as an assistant professor.
-I received my Ph.D. in mathematics from Stanford, where I was fortunate to be advised by Andrea Montanari and Sébastien Bubeck.
+I am an Assistant Professor of Statistics at Harvard.
+I received my PhD in mathematics from Stanford, where I was fortunate to be advised by Andrea Montanari and Sébastien Bubeck.
 My research interests are a mix of probability and machine learning.

-Some Representative PapersSee my research page for a full list of papers, as well as some accompanying videos and slides.
+Recent and Selected PapersSee my research page for a full list of papers with accompanying videos and slides.

 B. Huang and M. Sellke.
 A Constructive Proof of the Spherical Parisi Formula